Full Frame vs APS-C (APSC vs Full Frame): Which Camera Sensor Is Better?

 When we view both images at 200% of their pixels, we can see a lot of noise.
 You can start to see whats called ‘worming’.
 This is when the pixels bunch together and create wiggly lines.
 Worming is what happens when sharpening images in post processing, and basically it breaks down to this.
 The more noise you have, the more worming you will see.

-We can see in these examples that the full frame camera is dealing with noise a lot better than the crop sensor.
+We can see in these examples that the full frame camera is dealing with noise a lot better than the APS-C sensor.
 But, when will you be viewing images at 200%?
 And is it enough difference to warrant that increase in costs and size?

 Raw images viewed at 100% - Testing Dynamic Range